 We generally think of the holidays as a joyous, happy period.
 The period of time between Thanksgiving and New Year's is a time in American culture for much celebration.
 People come together to eat, sing, share gifts and the camaraderie of each others' presence.
 But there is an increasing body of knowledge that says that the holidays are a period of time that is, for many, stressful at the least and for others, downright depressing.
 Consider for a moment the following information:

 1. The Thanksgiving to New Year's holiday season occurs during the time of year when there are the fewest number of hours of daylight.
 Research has shown that ten percent of our population is significantly affected by Seasonal Affective Disorder (SAD).
-Regardless of other factors related to the holidays, sufferers of true Seasonal Affective Disorder may experience chronic fatigue, difficulty in sleeping, irritability, and feelings of sadness.
+Regardless of other factors related to the holidays, sufferers of true Seasonal Affective Disorder may experience chronic fatigue, difficulty in sleeping, irritability, and feelings of sadness.2.
+For most individuals, all of the activities of the holidays must be piled on top of all of their other responsibilities that, for most people, include both work and family.
+The 168 hours that there are in every week cannot be expanded.
+Consequently, many individuals feel a significant time crunch.

 3. Only about 25% of all individuals are living within what would be considered a traditional family at the present time.
 Death, separation, divorce, remarriage, and job-related separations cause many individuals to feel a dissonance with the traditional holiday-related values.